Ronald Hutton: Studying shamans, Stuarts, and druids: 2000–2009

-After studying the history of Wicca, Hutton went on to look at the history of Druidry, both the historical and the contemporary.
-His first book on the subject, The Druids, was published in 2007.
-Part of this material was given as the first lecture of the Mount Haemus Award series.
-Hutton's next book, which was also about Druidry, was entitled Blood and Mistletoe: The History of the Druids in Britain, and released in May 2009.
+Hutton also focused on changing perceptions of the ancient druids over the course of British history.
+He decided to write two books on the subject, one aimed at a wider, general audience, and the other at a more academic readership.
+The first book, The Druids, was published in 2007.
+In The Independent, writer Gary Lachman called it a "compact and lively account".

-In a review by David V. Barrett in The Independent, Blood and Mistletoe was described as being more "academic and more than three times the length" of The Druids, although Barrett argued that despite this it was still "very readable", even going so far as to call it a "tour de force".
-The review by Noel Malcolm in The Daily Telegraph was a little more critical, claiming that whilst Hutton was "non-sensationalist and scrupulously polite" about the various Druidic eccentrics, "occasionally, even-handedness tips over towards relativism – as if there are just different ways of looking at reality, each as good as the other.
+Hutton's more in-depth follow-up, Blood and Mistletoe: The History of the Druids in Britain, was published in 2009.
+In The Independent, Barrett called Blood and Mistletoe more "academic and more than three times the length" of The Druids, although argued that it was still "very readable", even going so far as to call it a "tour de force".
+Tom Shippey, in the London Review of Books, noted of it: "my only regret is that although it extends to a quarter of a million words, it is not a few score thousand longer."
+The review by Noel Malcolm in The Daily Telegraph was a little more critical, claiming that whilst Hutton was "non-sensationalist and scrupulously polite" about modern druids, "occasionally, even-handedness tips over towards relativism – as if there are just different ways of looking at reality, each as good as the other.
 And that cannot be right."